sarah-yoe/The-Socially-Aware-Web/README.md

 protocol.<o:p></o:p></span></p>

 <p class=MsoNormal style='margin-top:5.0pt;margin-right:0cm;margin-bottom:5.0pt;
-margin-left:0cm;text-align:justify;line-height:150%'><span style='font-size:
+margin-left:0cm;text-align:justify;line-height:150%'><span style='mso-bidi-font-size:
-12.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>A
+11.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>A
 week later, someone in another country forked your dataset, added new entries, and linked your analysis to theirs using RDF.
 A search engine indexes both the document and the data structure, making it discoverable by topic and methodology <a name="_Hlk215413552">–</a> not just keywords.<o:p></o:p></span></p>

 <p class=MsoNormal style='margin-top:5.0pt;margin-right:0cm;margin-bottom:5.0pt;
-margin-left:0cm;text-align:justify;line-height:150%'><span style='font-size:
+margin-left:0cm;text-align:justify;line-height:150%'><span style='mso-bidi-font-size:
-12.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>Your
+11.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>Your
 work does not sit in a drawer.
 It lives on the Web, woven into the fabric of global knowledge.<o:p></o:p></span></p>

 <p class=MsoNormal style='margin-top:5.0pt;margin-right:0cm;margin-bottom:5.0pt;
-margin-left:0cm;text-align:justify;line-height:150%'><span style='font-size:
+margin-left:0cm;text-align:justify;line-height:150%'><span style='mso-bidi-font-size:
-12.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>This
+11.0pt;line-height:150%;mso-ansi-language:EN-US;mso-fareast-language:EN-US'>This
 is not science fiction.
 The technologies already exist.
 What is missing is cultural adoption.<o:p></o:p></span></p>